Designing a Wrapper for Terraform & OpenTofu

 To solve this problem, the tooling allows each copy of a set of infrastructure to have a separate identifier, regardless of how the copy was created.
 This identifier is called the edition.
 The edition is always set to the value default, unless you run a test or decide to use an extra instance.

 The provided TF code for modules combines the edition and the other standard variables to create a unique SHA256 hash for the instance.
-A short version of this hash is registered in the locals as handle
+A short version of this hash is registered in the locals as edition_id

 A later section has more about resource names and instance hashes.